bfrim/odin-recipes-old/README.md

 # odin-recipes

-In this project, I will create a basic webpage containing various recipes.
+In this project, I am creating a basic webpage containing various recipes.